Renting vs. Buying: Is it Better to Rent or to Own a Home?

 – Ownership and Freedom

 Obviously, being able to own your home is a major plus.
 You can make all the adjustments you want, remodel or repaint rooms, and can decorate the place to your heart’s content.
 You won’t be required to ask a landlord for permission before you do something, and you can have a bit more freedom in how you maintain and improve the property.
+If you are very ambitious, you’ll own not only your own home but an investment property or two along the way.

 As you’re paying off your mortgage, you’ll ideally be earning equity on your property.
 This means, if you decide to sell the home in the future, you may be able to earn a profit off of the sale.
 Of course, this is dependent on the stability of the market, the home remaining in good condition, and staying consistent with loan or mortgage payments.